Cinema & Entertainment

 Did you know that in the ‘50s, only 3% of pop songs mentioned sex?
 In the ‘70s, that number jumped to 40%; in 2009, 92% of the songs talked about sex.

-This series reveals the influence of the major pop music genres on our sexual lives and, in return, the influence of our sex lives on music.
+This series reveals the impact of the major pop music genres on our sexual lives and, in return, the influence of our sex lives on music.

 SHOWRUNNERS [12x30’]